shuiyin/first_app/README.md

 vendor
   External libraries that the application depends on.
 Also includes the plugins subdirectory.
-If the app has frozen rails, those gems also go here, under vendor/rails/.
+If the app has frozen rails, those gems also go here, under t remote add origin https://github.com/shuiyin/first_app.git git push -u origin master vendor/rails/.
 This directory is in the load path.